RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-utils/README.md

 kind: Template
 metadata:
   name: append-file-template
-  title: Append File template
+  title: Append To File template
   description: Example temaplte to append to a file with on the given path with the given content in the workspace.
 spec:
   owner: roadie
   type: service

   parameters:
-    - title: Append File
+    - title: Append To File
       properties:
         path:
           title: Path